• inexorable •

 In Play: The best way to use today's Good Word is as an industrial-strength substitute for inevitable: "Phil Anders found it difficult to face the inexorable fact that younger women were finding him less and less attractive as the years droned by."
 Things inexorable tend to be dreaded: "Lil Twitt became less and less socially visible as her 50th birthday drew inexorably closer."

-Word History: Today's word goes back, through French, to the Latin adjective inexorabilis, comprising the negative prefix in- "un-" + exorabilis "pliant, persuadable".
-Exorabilis is an adjective derived from the verb exorare "to prevail upon", made up of ex "out of" + orare "to argue".
+Word History: Today's word goes back, through French, to the Latin adjective inexorabilis, comprising the negative prefix in- "not, un-" + exorabilis "pliant, persuadable".
+Exorabilis is an adjective derived from the verb exorare "to prevail upon", made up of ex "out of" + orare "to speak, plead".
 This verb, of course, also gave us orator, oration, oratorio, and oracle.
-Its descendants today are Portuguese and Spanish exorar "to beg, persuade" and Italian exorare with approximately the same meaning.
-(It is a pleasantly inexorable duty that we thank one of our newest Lexiterians in the
+The roots of these words comes from the PIE root or- "to pronounce a ritual formula", source also of Sanskrit aryanti "they praise" and Russian orat' "to shout, yell".
+It is also the source of Latin os, oris "mouth", underlying the English borrowing oral and all the other Latinate borrowings mentioned above.
+(It is now our pleasantly inexorable duty to thank one of the Grand Panjandrums of the